amuyu/TIL/android/db/room.md

 - databaseBuilder

 ## Entity
 This component represents a class that holds a database row.
+(Table)
 ```java
 @Entity
 public class User {